christopherhasti/redout-mainbranch/README.md

 # 🛑 Redout — Flashing Content Blocker

-Redout is a lightweight Chrome extension that detects and blocks potentially harmful flashing video content in real time.
+Redout is a lightweight Chrome extension that detects and partially blocks potentially harmful flashing video content in real time.
 It’s designed to help protect users from photosensitive epilepsy triggers by monitoring average frame brightness and overlaying a warning when flashing is detected.

 ## ⚙️ How It Works